The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 As we know, there are very real connections between Freemasonry and the Vatican (something the Vatican forbade).
 So, when claims that he had died on the 33rd day of his rule of the Catholic Church came to light, given how important and symbolic the number 33 is for Freemasons, it was too much of a coincidence for some to simply dismiss.

 Regarded as the “smoking gun” by some, are claims that Pope John Paul I was clutching a piece of paper in hand upon the discovery of his body.
-On this piece of paper were the names of those involved with the P2 masonic lodge, and/or involved with grand misuse of Vatican funds.
+On this piece of paper were the names of those involved with the P2 masonic lodge.
+And those involved with grand misuse of Vatican funds.

-While this – much like the timeline inconsistencies – are practically impossible to prove beyond any kind of doubt, certainly almost forty years after Lucini’s death – they are still credible questions without answers.
+This – much like the timeline inconsistencies – are practically impossible to prove beyond any kind of doubt.
+Almost forty years after Lucini’s death, however, they are still credible questions without answers.

-Perhaps it is worth mentioning David Yallop again, and the challenge he issued to the Vatican in the introduction to his book, “In God’s Name”, when he stated if they could prove his evidence wrong regarding the piece of paper in Luciani’s hand, and who discovered the body, he would unreservedly give all of his royalties to a charity of the Vatican’s choice.
+Perhaps it is worth mentioning David Yallop again, and the challenge he issued to the Vatican.
+In the introduction to his book, “In God’s Name”, he would state if they could prove his evidence wrong regarding the piece of paper in Luciani’s hand, and who discovered the body, he would unreservedly give all of his royalties to a charity of the Vatican’s choice.
 The challenge is still open!

 Check out the video below.
 It features various conspiracies surrounding the Vatican, including the death of Pope John Paul I.